 I hope this article has given you some things to consider as you think about where to meet.
 There are no rules or regulations about this.
 Meet in the place God leads you to.
 There is no right or wrong answer.

-What other questions come to mind as you consider this issue?
-I’d love to hear your thoughts on this in the comments below or in the Dmms Frontier Missions Facebook group.
+I’d love to hear your thoughts on this in the comments below or in the Dare to Multiply Facebook group.

 Comments